-Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. is used to report retirement benefit distributions (payments) from pensions, annuities, or other retirement plans.
+Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.—reports distributions you received of $10 or more from a retirement plan.

-- Conversions: Money moved from a traditional retirement plan to a Roth IRA.
+- Conversion: Money moved from a traditional retirement plan to a Roth IRA.

-- Recharacterizations: This is when you reverse (undo) a rollover or conversion to a Roth IRA.
+- Recharacterization: When you reverse (undo) a rollover or conversion to a Roth IRA.